Jon Lowenstein: Long term projects

 Lowenstein has spent the past two decades engaged in two large-scale documentary projects—one focusing on his adopted community on Chicago's South Side and the other documenting the experience of undocumented Latin Americans coming to and living in the United States.

-South Side is a body of work encompassing photography, film, found ephemera, archival material and mixed-media art evoking a uniquely American time and place.
-Having lived on the South Side of Chicago for two decades, run a community newspaper and taught in neighborhood public schools, Lowenstein's project functions as a participatory media project seeking to engage both the immediate community and a larger audience.
+South Side is a body of work encompassing photography, film, found ephemera, archival material, and mixed-media art evoking a uniquely American time and place.
 It is a collaborative effort challenging accepted notions of community, poverty, segregation, power, and hope.

 Shadow Lives USA follows the migrant trail from Central America, through Mexico and the United States in an effort to tell the stories of the men and women who make up the largest transnational migration in world history.
 Lowenstein has accompanied migrants on each part of their journey north, swimming the Rio Grande, crossing the border with them, and later documenting individual family lives in America.
 Shadow Lives is meant to spur dialogue around the immigrant experience, the dangers of border crossings, living undocumented in the United States, and deportation.
 James Estrin, writing in The New York Times, said "While Mr. Lowenstein is hardly the only photographer to cover Mexican and Central American migration, few have done it as comprehensively over such an extended period of time."